oharbol/Crypto_Trader/Machine Learning/README.md

 - [ ] Get more data for historical crypto bars
 - [ ] Train 2 differnet models for each crypto ticker
 - [ ] Cry even more

+# Disclaimer
+__Use this library at your own risk.__ Trading is inherently risky and could lead to financial loss especially with automatated trading.
+Never run automated trading code without thorough testing and proper supervision to prevent financial losses.
+I make no promises that this repository will guarantee profits.
+I am not responsible for any monetary losses.